-What role does mechanical damage play in the quest for muscle hypertrophy?
+What role does muscle damage play in the quest for muscle hypertrophy?

 First, what exactly is it and how does it occur?

-Mechanical damage, or more accurately, microtrauma to skeletal muscle tissue, occurs all the time.
-Creating high amounts of tension within a muscle, especially through an eccentric movement (lengthening of the muscle under load), or any time we take a set very close to failure can result in some degree of microtrauma in the muscle tissue.
+It was once thought that creating high amounts of tension within a muscle, especially through an eccentric movement (lengthening of the muscle under load), or any time we take a set very close to failure would result in some degree of microtrauma in the muscle tissue.